 Examples of retaliation for working together to improve conditions of employment:

-- Disciplining an employee because he discussed his wages with co-workers on social media
+- Disciplining an employee because they discussed their own wages with co-workers.

 Given the rise in retaliation complaints, consider the following best practices: